nuttercd/ArduinoDemo/presentation.md

 ---

-# Demo 4 - Connect to the wireless (Both)
+# Demo 4 - Connect to the wireless (Both Teams)

 There are two different examples.
 The send team will use sendWifi and the receive team will use receiveWifi.

 ---

-Now in order to do the next part of the presentation you must go into your code and change your Topic Name.
-Team 1's topic name is Team1Send, and Team 2's name is ...
-Team2Send.
+Now in order to do the next part of the presentation you must go into your code and change your topic and client name.
+Team 1's topic name is Team1, and Team 2's name is ...
+Team2.
 These have to be shared between teams.

-The Client Name for Team 1 is Team1Receive and for Team 2 it is Team2Receive.
+The client names should be Team1Send, Team1Receive, Team2Send, and Team2Receive.

 ---

-# Your mission if you choose to accept it...
+# Your mission, if you choose to accept it...

  Send a message using Morse code, but actually send the letters instead of "short" and "long"